netors/puppet-meteor/README.md

 ## Development

 There is a Vagrantfile present to test out the module.
 Just "vagrant up" and it should build and install meteor on the guest OS.
+However there are 2 prereqs to "vagrant up" successfully.

+- You'll need to install vagrant-librarian-puppet to your vagrant installation - https://github.com/mhahn/vagrant-librarian-puppet
+- You'll need to create an empty folder in the project folder called "modules"  it's a silly bug, that we'll get to someday :)

 It does require [vagrant-librarian-puppet](https://github.com/mhahn/vagrant-librarian-puppet), if you are using Windows you may need to use our fork until the Pull Request to fix the facter issue is merged.  [vormetriclabs/vagrant-librarian-puppet](https://github.com/vormetriclabs/vagrant-librarian-puppet)